-- " The Policy Area is characterized by three community parks: E. Milo Beck, Clearcreek, and Hazel Woods Parks. - " The Policy Area includes the Beck Ridge neighborhood. - " The area includes the large floodplain and floodway of Clear Creek. - " The Policy Area is surrounded on three sides by other political subdivisions: Clearcreek Township, Franklin Township and the City of Franklin.
-These areas are generally lands with large lots and are undeveloped. - " Limited access to this Policy Area is afforded through a light industrial complex, South Pioneer Drive, in Policy Area 5, and via West Lower Springboro Road. - " The Policy Area has a rural and visually pleasing atmosphere. - " The Policy Area also abuts Hazelwoods Park located to the southwest, outside the City corporate boundary.
+- The Policy Area is characterized by three community parks: E. Milo Beck, Clearcreek, and Hazel Woods Parks, the latter located outside the Policy Area in Franklin

+- The Policy Area includes the Beck Ridge neighborhood. - The area includes the large floodplain and floodway of Clear Creek. - The Policy Area is surrounded on three sides by other political subdivisions: Clearcreek Township, Franklin Township and the City of Franklin.
+These areas are generally lands with large lots and are undeveloped. - Limited access to this Policy Area is afforded through a light industrial complex, South Pioneer Drive, in Policy Area 5, and via West Lower Springboro Road. - The Policy Area has a rural and visually pleasing atmosphere. - The Policy Area also abuts Hazelwoods

+Park located to the southwest, outside the City corporate boundary.